The Mind-Body Connection: Emotion, Movement and Calm new

 The many ways physical movement affects the functioning of the mind and our emotions

-A deeper look into the physiology of emotional responses, such as ‘fight, flight, freeze’ or the sympathetic response
+A deeper look into the physiology of emotional responses, such as ‘fight, flight, freeze’ and their impact on health

 New information from the latest mind/body research that has implications for therapeutic lifestyle changes